RogerCL24/pgSQL/BACKUP & RESTORE/README.md

 ## RESTORE

-There few ways to restore the DB, here we will explain only one:
+There are few ways to restore the DB, here we will explain only one:

 - First, you have to connect to your DB server through your CLI in the same directory you have de .sql file